Bhojshala: Present location of Sarasvatī

 The inscription on the Ambikā statue shows that the Vāgdevī at Dhār was dedicated to the Jain form of Sarasvatī.
 However, the Vāgdevī mentioned is yet to be located or no longer exists.
 Merutunga, writing in the early fourteenth century, reports that Dhanapāla, the eminent Jain author, showed Bhoja eulogistic tablets in the Sarasvatī temple that were engraved with his poem dedicated to the first Jain Tīrthaṃkara Adinātha.
 While the poem, the Ṛṣbhapañcāśikā, has been preserved, the tablets, like the image, have not been located.

 The Chaulukya and Vaghela dynasties took an aggressive attitude toward Dhār, sacking the city repeatedly in the dying days of the Paramāra regime.
-They removed libraries to western India where Paramara texts were copied and preserved, the Ṛṣbhapañcāśikā among them.
+They removed libraries to western India where Paramara texts were copied and preserved, the Jain scripture Ṛṣbhapañcāśikā among them.
 An inscription of Vīsaladeva from Kodinar dated 1271 records the creation of a pleasure garden (ketana) and college (sadas) sacred to Sarasvatī, suggesting that in addition to texts, the kings of Gujarat also removed the sacred image of Sarasvatī and built a new temple for her, not far from Somanath.
 It is well documented that Hindu sacred places have moved, a notable case being the image of Rām that was found in Ayodhya and is now in Orchha.
 The goddess Sila Devī in Amber Fort was likewise brought from eastern India to Rajasthan, and the shifting of sacred images is found in Jainism.
 The practice has deep routes in India, going back to at least the fifth century.